code-423n4/2023-05-base/README.md

 # Overview

-Base is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users to web3.
+Base is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users on-chain.
 It is built on the MIT-licensed OP Stack, in collaboration with Optimism.
 Coinbase is joining as the second Core Dev team working on the OP Stack to ensure it’s a public good available to everyone.

 # Scope